Vitiligo: Skin Pigment Loss and Possible Treatments

 Research and Support

 If you're considering getting a treatment for vitiligo, do some research about the treatment and write some questions down to ask your doctor.
 If you do research on the Internet, make sure that you visit authoritative sites such as vitiligo associations and government health sites.
-There are a lot of websites which claim that they have a wonderful "cure" for the disorder, but their products are generally not clinically tested and may be completely useless or even harmful.
+Many websites claim that they have a wonderful "cure" for the disorder, but their products are generally not clinically tested and may be completely useless or even harmful.

 If you need support dealing with the disorder, your family and friends may be a great help.
 A vitiligo group in your area would most likely be a wonderful resource too, but there may not be one available.
 Meetings with an individual counselor can also be helpful.
 In addition, the last two sites mentioned below may be useful.
 Make sure that you visit one or more of these support sources if you need them.
 You don't have to deal with vitiligo on your own.